 Photodynamic Therapy (PDT)

 PDT is FDA-approved for the treatment of superficial or nodular BCC, with cure rates ranging from 70 to 90 percent.
 A light-sensitizing agent, topical 5-aminolevulinic acid (5-ALA), is applied to the lesion in the physician’s office.
-Subsequently, the medicated area is activated by a strong blue light; theoretically, this will selectively destroys BCCs while causing minimal damage to surrounding normal tissue.
+Subsequently, the medicated area is activated by a strong blue light; theoretically, this will selectively destroy BCCs while causing minimal damage to surrounding normal tissue.
 Some redness, pain, and swelling can result.
 Patients must strictly avoid sunlight for at least 48 hours, or UV exposure may further activate the medication, causing severe sunburn.

 The physician uses a beam of light of a specific wavelength to destroy superficial BCCs.
 Some lasers vaporize (ablate) the skin’s top layer to destroy lesions.
 Others (non-ablative lasers) penetrate the skin without removing the top layer; one such laser has been shown in some cases to treat small, superficial BCCs successfully.
 Laser therapy is not yet FDA-approved for BCC, but is sometimes used as a secondary therapy when other techniques are unsuccessful.
 Laser treatment has recurrence rates similar to those of PDT.

 These creams, gels, or solutions are used to treat limited, specific BCCs.